1 9 6 5 – 1 9 6 6 (UK)

 She also has a definite fondness for Alan Tracy.

-Thunderbird 2 is piloted by Virgil Tracy and is the heavy lifting aircraft.
+Thunderbird 2 is piloted by Virgil Tracy and is a heavy lifting aircraft.
 The palm trees on the island bend back to allow TB2 a runway.

 Thunderbird 3 is piloted by Alan Tracy – with his brother, Scott as a co-astronaut and John as the alternate – and is reached from the lounge in the Tracy home by one of the couches.